SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 ```

 You can extract the equations from a system using `equations` (and, in the same
-way, `variables` and `parameters`).
+way, `states` and `parameters`).
 The simplified equation is exactly the same
-as the original one, so the simulation performence will also be the same.
+as the original one, so the simulation performance will also be the same.
 However, there is one difference.
 MTK does keep track of the eliminated
 algebraic variables as "observables" (see
 [Observables and Variable Elimination](@ref)).